thomaspinckney3/cs4501/Project0.md

 Docker First Encounter
 ----------------------
 Docker is a system for managing Linux containers.
-You can read more about them elsewhere ([like here](http://www.docker.com/what-docker)), but containers are like a virtual machine but lighterweight (all containers share the same kernel).
+You can read more about them elsewhere ([like here](http://www.docker.com/what-docker)), but containers are like a virtual machine but more lightweight (all containers share the same kernel).
 You can define what kind of environment you need, install apps, and then easily clone/start as many instances of that container as you like -- on your dev machine or on public hosting providers like Amazon AWS.

-You will start to appreciate the beauty of Docker/containers and the idea of Infrastructure as Software more and more as we progress in the semester.
+You will start to appreciate the beauty of Docker/containers and the idea of "Infrastructure as Software" more and more as we progress in the semester.
 For now, you can think of Docker as a solution to managing environment that you software runs in.
 Docker encapsulates the installed apps (like the specific version of Django), files (the code you wrote for you web app), and database setup, etc., so that you can you can esily replicate your software along with its environment on any machine.
 You can think of Docker containers as physical machines, but configured in the form of software.
 With containers, forget about the pain of environment setup.
 If the code works on my machine, it works on yours too.

 In this preliminary project, you will install Docker and make sure it works.
 That's it.
 However it is important that you actually do the project.